-Logical Incrementalism – A management philosophy which states that strategies do not come into existence based on a one time decision but rather, it exists through making small decisions that is evaluated periodically.
+Logical Incrementalism – A management philosophy that states that strategies do not come into existence based on a one-time decision but rather, it exists through making small decisions that is evaluated periodically.
 These small decisions are not made randomly but logically through experimentation and learning.
 Business Dictionary, 2020.

 The Big Question

 Many schools have remained open for some but will that model hold when the numbers of children present increase?
 I don’t know – nobody does.

 One of the big questions for a logical incrementalist approach is – What should I teach?